huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     Additionally, their analysis conveys two messages: <b>(i)</b> by counting number of sentences in the training that contain both the head and the tail of a triple, it indicates that PLM-based KGC still outperforms KGE-based KGC on the triples with zero co-occurrence of {head, tail} in the training set $$\rightarrow$$ they argue PLMs, apart from seeing many facts in the massive text, have the ability to reason the knowledge. <b>(i)</b> PLM-based KGC models are less sensitive to the size of training dataset where reducing the training data size decreases slightly the prediction accuracy.

+- [SimKGC: Simple Contrastive Knowledge Graph Completion with Pre-trained Language Models](https://arxiv.org/pdf/2203.02167.pdf) (Wang et al. ACL 2022)

+    <b>SimKGC: Promptless method for KGC based on sentence embedding</b>

+    To predict an entity $$e_i \in KG \; \mathcal{E}$$ for a triple $$<h, r, ?>$$, SimKGC employs a PLM-based bi-encoder architecture where two encoders do not share parameters.
+One encoder computes the relation-aware embedding $$e_{hr}$$ for the head entity $$h$$ from the concatenation of the descriptions of the head entity and the relation: "[header_description] [SEP] [relation_description]".
+Another encoder is leveraged to compute the embedding of the description of the candidate tail entity $$e_t$$.
+Candidate tail entities $$e^i_t$$ are ranked according to the cosine similarity between its embedding and the relation-aware embedding of the head entity $$e_{hr}$$.
+The bi-encoder is trained to learn useful representation for head entity and tail entity in the triple using contrastive learning.

+    The paper argues that the reason why previous contrastive learning-based models are lag behind SOTA KGE-based models highly involves the ineffectiveness of training setting for contrastive learning where they use small negative sample size ($$\approx$$ 1..5 due to computational complexity) and the margin loss.
+Indeed, by augmenting the number of negative sample per positive sample (e.g. 256) and changing the margin loss to InfoNCE loss, they obtain much better performance and outperform KGE-based models.

+    For further improvement, in addition to in-batch negative, SimKGC also combine two other strategies for generating negative samples:
+    - Pre-batch Negatives: sample batches at training step $$t-1$$, $$t-2$$... can be considered as negative samples for current training batch at step $$t$$.
+    - Self-Negatives: triple $$<h, r, h>$$ (tail entity is predicted as head entity) is seen as a hard negative sample for the triple $$<h, r, ?>$$ $$\rightarrow$$ this makes the model rely less on the spurious text matching/overlapping to make the prediction.

+    Lastly, the work also stresses that predicting *one-to-many, many-to-one, many-to-many* relations is more difficult.

 - [Task-specific Pre-training and Prompt Decomposition for Knowledge Graph Population with Language Models](https://lm-kbc.github.io/static/papers/paper_2.pdf) (Li et al., LM-KBC@ISWC 2022 Challenge)